Alekamerlin/walkman-dap-guide/README.md

 The firmware is not based on Android, so there's no online streaming and other Android features, but the player can work as a DAC for a PC or a Bluetooth reciever.

+#### The Walkman's features

+The main feature of the **NW-A50** is [the playback of music files](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002342858.html) from the built-in storage or SD Card.
+In addition to music files, the player [can play language learning files](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002342877.html) (regular audio files from the learning direcory) and [listen to FM radio](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002342923.html).
+The player can also [work as a DAC](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002347800.html) (digital audio convertor) for a PC via a USB connection or as [a Bluetooth reciever](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002348531.html).

+There are also many features to adjust the sound quality, such as [equalizer](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002342874.html), [noise cancellation](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002342875.html), [ambient sound](https://helpguide.sony.net/dmp/nwa50/v1/en/contents/TP0002348599.html), etc.

 #### How to get info about the Walkman

 Get the tool [here](https://www.rockbox.org/realwiki/pub/Main/SonyNWDestTool/scsitool_64-nwz-v27) and unpack it.
 The file should be `scsitool_64-nwz-v27`, where `_64` is the platform name while `-v27` is the tool version.